 10 February 2022

-As society becomes increasingly reliant on technology, the demand for expertise in science, technology, engineering and maths (also called STEM) is increasing rapidly.
+With society becoming increasingly reliant on technology, the demand for expertise in science, technology, engineering and maths (STEM) is rapidly increasing.
 These subjects are at the core of our business.
 Every day, our clever teams apply their STEM skills in our operations – it’s why we are Australia’s largest generator of clean, reliable energy.

 But demand for these skills is not translating into the number of students taking up STEM subjects.
 And it’s a struggle to attract young people – particularly women – to these careers.